 .
 Also, check out our list of completed synthetic targets

 .
 And test your retrosynthetic skills and synthetic knowledge with our Denksport

 .
-NYU Denksport meetings take place on Mondays at 10 AM in 1003 Silver.
+NYU Denksport meetings take place on Mondays at 3:30 PM over Zoom.

 Another topic of interest to our group are certain types of hydrocarbons and so-called nanothreads

 .
 Some of these fascinating molecules were predicted by us and some were recently realized experimentally through high-pressure chemistry.
 They are at the heart of a new NSF Center of Chemical Innovation, the Center of Nanothread Chemistry